TinCanTech/easy-tls/EasyTLS-Howto-ii.md

   and inlining all the required files for a credentials only OpenVPN inline configuration file.<br>
   <br>
   All commands are then shown before the command is completed by the script.

+### Howto resolve issues with Invalid .inline files:

+  If you receive a message informing you that you have "Revoked certs" or<br>
+  "Renewed certs" then simply use './easytls inline-remove <filename-base>'<br>
+  This will delete the offending Inline file and keep the EasyTLS index up-to-date.<br>
+  Invalid files are caused by x509 certificates which have been revoked.<br>
+  The Inline file is of no further value once the certificate has been revoked.<br>

+### Howto resolve issues with the EasyTLS inline-index:

+  In the unlikely event that something does go wrong with the EasyTLS Inline Index then simply use './easytls inline-index-rebuild' EasyTLS will attempt to rebuild your index.
+(Please report issues on github)